-The fourth (4th) case of West Nile Virus in California in 2024 was confirmed in San Joaquin County.
-On August 8, 2024, a vaccinated 9-year-old Quarter Horse gelding in San Joaquin County displaying neurologic signs was confirmed positive for West Nile Virus.
-The gelding is alive and recovering.
+The fourth (4th) case of West Nile Virus in California in 2025 was confirmed in Yolo County.
+On September 23, 2025, a partailly vaccinated 9-year-old Dutch Warmblood stallion in Yolo County displaying neurologic signs was confirmed positive for West Nile Virus.

-The third (3rd) case of West Nile Virus in California in 2024 was confirmed in Sacramento County.
-On August 2, 2024, an unvaccinated 3-year-old Thoroughbred gelding in Sacramento County displaying neurologic signs was confirmed positive for West Nile Virus.
-The gelding is alive and recovering.

-The first (1st) case of West Nile Virus in California in 2024 was confirmed in Placer County.
-On July 25, 2024, a 6-year-old Andalusian cross stallion in Placer County with an unknown vaccine history displaying neurologic signs was confirmed positive for West Nile Virus.
 The stallion is alive and recovering.

+The third (3rd) case of West Nile Virus in California in 2025 was confirmed in Stanislaus County.
+On September 18, 2025, a vaccinated 2-year-old Quarter Horse mare in Stanislaus County displaying neurologic signs was confirmed positive for West Nile Virus.
+The mare is alive and recovering.

+The first (1st) case of West Nile Virus in California in 2025 was confirmed in Santa Barbara County.
+On August 29, 2025, an undervaccinated 5-year-old Quarter Horse mare in Santa Barbara County displaying neurologic signs was confirmed positive for West Nile Virus.
+The mare is alive and recovering.

-To date for 2024, a total of seven (7) horse have been confirmed positive for WNV in California.
+In 2024, a total of seven (7) horse were confirmed positive for WNV in California.
 The positive horses were located in Los Angeles (1), Placer (1), Sacramento (1), San Diego (1), San Joaquin (1), Tehama (1) and Yuba (1) Counties.
 One (1) horse was unvaccinated, three (3) horses were undervaccinated, one (1) horse was vaccinated, and two (2) horses had unknown vaccine history.
-Six (6) horses are alive and recovering and one (1) horses was euthanized or died.
+Six (6) horses are alive and recovering and one (1) horse was euthanized or died.

 In 2023, a total of thirty-one (31) horses were confirmed positive for WNV in California.
 The positive horses were located in Butte (1), Fresno (2), Kern (2), Kings (1), Madera (1), Merced (2), Napa (1), Orange (1), Placer (1), Riverside (4), Sacramento (3), San Bernardino (1), San Joaquin (2), San Luis Obispo (2), San Mateo (1), Santa Clara (1), Siskiyou (1), Stanislaus (2), Tulare (1) and Yuba (1) Counties.
 Fifteen (15) horses were unvaccinated, four (4) horses were undervaccinated, nine (9) horses were vaccinated, and three (3) horses had unknown vaccine history.
 Twenty-two (22) horses are alive and recovering, eight (8) horses were euthanized or died, and one (1) horse has unknown status.